Tightness criteria for random compact sets of cadlag paths: Applications

 \section{Applications}

 Throughout Section \ref{s:application} we will use a piece of notation that is in common usage for the Brownian web, and related objects, but that we have not so far introduced.
-For $\pi\in\Pi^\uparrow$ we write $\sigma_\pi$ for the initial time of $\pi$ i.e.~if $\pi$ has time domain $[t,\infty)$ then $\sigma_\pi=t$.
+For $\pi\in\Pi^\uparrow$ we write $\sigma_\pi$ for the initial time of $\pi$, that is, if $\pi$ has time domain $[t,\infty)$ then $\sigma_\pi=t$.